hounfodji/hounfodji/README.md

 I am a Software engineer.

-- 👀 I’m interested in WEB DEVELOPMENT, MOBILE DEVELOPMENT and AI.
+- 👀 I’m interested in BACKEND DEVELOPMENT, MOBILE DEVELOPMENT with FLUTTER and AI/ML.

 - 🌱 Currently, I'm expanding my skills in NLP.